Developing carbon targets for existing large buildings

 Timeline for policy development

-The City has also convened a Technical Advisory Group and a Resident Advisory Group to help shape Boston's performance standard, contributing their building sector expertise and lived experiences to inform the policy's development.
+The City convened a Technical Advisory Group and a Resident Advisory Group to help shape Boston's performance standard.TECHNICAL ADVISORY GROUP

-We worked with Synapse Energy Economics to carry out a technical analysis to develop carbon targets, decarbonization pathways and analyze costs.
-To support the analysis, we convened a Technical Advisory Group.
+We worked with Synapse Energy Economics to develop carbon targets, decarbonization pathways and analyze costs.

-We are collaborating with One Square World and Alternatives for Community and Environment to center potentially impacted communities in the policy design process.
-Residents living in large buildings are being convened in a Resident Advisory Group.
+We partnered with One Square World and Alternatives for Community and Environment to center potentially impacted communities in the policy design process.
+Residents living in large buildings were convened in a Resident Advisory Group.

 Our carbon neutrality goal

-Former Mayor Walsh set a goal to make Boston carbon neutral by 2050.
+Our goal is to make Boston carbon neutral by 2050.
 The City is doing our part to keep Boston healthy and lessen the impact of climate change.
 In 2019, a community working group proposed that we develop a new policy that requires large buildings to cut carbon pollution over time.

 Some large building owners are already moving forward with retrofits that cut carbon emissions.
 These include projects like: